quantum-corn/broken-bricks/README.md

 # Thought Palette

 This is my blog site.
-I am building this as I learn.
-Live at https://thoughtpalette.vercel.app
+Live at https://thethoughtpalette.vercel.app